Non-Cooperative Rational Interactive Proofs: Non-Cooperative Rational Interactive Proofs

 \subsection{Utility Gap in ncRIP Protocols}

-The notion of dominant SSE provides a strong guarantee that rational non-cooperative provers will act as prescribed by the protocol and lead the verifier to the correct answer.
-However, this is only true in the classic game-theoretic sense where the players are perfectly rational and ``sensitive'' to arbitrarily small utility losses.
-In reality, some provers may not care about small payment losses.
-Such provers could still deviate to lead the verifier to the wrong answer.
-To make ncRIP protocols robust against such ``insensitive'' provers, we define the notion of \defn{utility gap}.
-Informally, a utility gap of $u$ means that if a strategy profile $s$ leads the verifier to the wrong answer, there must exist a subform, such that some provers must lose at least a $1/u$ amount in their final individual payments (compared to the strategy where they do their best in that subform).
-As a consequence, these provers will not deviate to $s$, {as long as} they care about $1/u$ payment losses.\footnote{Utility gap is analogous to \defn{soundness gap}---the difference between completeness and soundness---in interactive proofs.
-If an IP protocol has a large soundness gap, then the probability that malicious provers can make the verifier accept when $x\notin L$ is low.
-Similarly, if an ncRIP protocol has a large utility gap, then even provers who are not sensitive to small losses will not have an incentive to deviate and lead the verifier to the wrong answer.}
+In game theory, players are assumed to be perfectly rational and ``sensitive'' to arbitrarily small utility losses.
+In reality, some provers may not care about small losses.
+Such provers may not have sufficient incentive to reach a dominant SSE, and could end up leading the verifier to the wrong answer.
+To design ncRIP protocols that are robust against such ``insensitive'' provers, we define the notion of \defn{utility gap}.

+Informally, a utility gap of $u$ means that if a strategy profile $s$ leads the verifier to the wrong answer, there must exist a subform, such that some provers must lose at least a $1/u$ amount in their final individual payments (compared to their optimal strategy in that subform).
+As a consequence, these provers will not deviate to $s$, {as long as} they care about $1/u$ payment losses.
+We formalize this notion below.
+(We say a subform $H_I$ is reachable under $s$ if the information set $I$ is reached under $s$ with non-zero probability.)

-\begin{definition}\deflabel{rewardgap} Let~$(V, \vec{P})$ be an ncRIP protocol for a language~$L$ and~$s^*$ be a dominant SSE of the resulting game.
+\begin{definition}[Utility Gap]\deflabel{rewardgap} Let~$(V, \vec{P})$ be an ncRIP protocol for a language~$L$ and~$s^*$ be a dominant SSE of the resulting game.
 The protocol~$(V, \vec{P})$ has an {\em $\alpha(n)$-utility gap} or $\alpha(n)$-gap, if for any strategy profile $s'$ under which the answer bit~$c'$ is wrong, there exists a subform~$H_{I}$ reachable under $s'$, and a prover~$P_j$ acting in~$H_I$ who has deviated from~$s^*$ such that

 where $s_{-I}'$ denotes the strategy profile $s'$ outside subform $H_I$, that is, $s_{-I}'=s' \setminus s_{I}'$. \end{definition}